tlbueno/k8s-resources-setup/README.md

     - This target execute most of the targets below but skips those which should not be needed on an Openshift cluster.

   - create-kind, ie: `make create-kind`
-    - Create Kind cluster using the configuration file [kind-config.yaml](local-cluster/kind-config.yaml).
+    - Create [kind] cluster using the configuration file [kind-config.yaml].

     - K8S_VERSION environment variable can be used to define the kubernetes version kind will use. ie: `make create-kind K8S_VERSION=v1.30.0`.
 If the K8S_VERSION is not provide kind uses the latest version available on for the installed kind version.